 (The Wall Street Journal, "The Steep Cost of America's High Incarceration Rate" by Rubin and Turner, Dec.
 26, 2014.)

 The creators of the Independence Program have designed special features specifically for helping an ex-offender while he is still incarcerated.
 The ex-offender can complete the entire program through the mail.
-Some of the specifics designed for inmates include the following:

 A man dropped out of high school and started selling drugs for a living.
 He has been arrested a few times.
 Each time he is arrested, the amount of time that he serves increases.
 He is a repeat offender.
 His most recent sentence is 10 years.
 Upon release, he will be in his late 30's.
 The prison system did not have the funds to offer him job training.
 When this man is released he is effectively unemployable.
 He has never worked a legal job because he has been in prison for the last ten years, he has no marketable job skill.

 No wonder the unemployment rate for people like this is over 60%!
 Even if he does not want to go back into the drug trade, it is highly likely that he will.
 His only source of generating income for himself and his family would be the drug business.
-While there are certainly felons who have no desire to go straight, it is estimated that 30% of the current prison population, if offered the opportunity to obtain a good legitimate income, would never return to a life of crime.
+While there are certainly felons who have no desire to go straight, it is estimated that over 30% of the current prison population, if offered the opportunity to obtain a good legitimate income, would never return to a life of crime.
 The Independence Program will give these men the tools to help them accomplish their goal of providing for themselves and their families legally.